tomrtk/fish-code/README.md

 # NINA

-Application to detect, track and calculate statistics of species in video.
+Application to detect, track and calculate statistics of objects in video.
+With the option to view the statistics by using the UI or exporting to CSV.

-TODO: more..
+This application is the result of a bachelor's project done by a group of computer scientists at the Norwegian University of Science and Technology (NTNU).
+The initial assignment was provided by the Norwegian Institute for Nature Research (NINA) who wanted a more efficient way of gather statistics of video material they had collected at various locations.

 ## Installation